 Inclusive Environments for Hearing and Hearing Impaired Learners

-Each grade’s home base is designed as a flexible learning environment with the ability to adapt to different and evolving teaching and learning styles.
-Classrooms are clustered around a collaboration area and are equipped with a partially transparent operable wall so all areas are capable of engaging in a single activity.
-Each collaboration space is equipped with additional resources, technology, exterior access and a conference room for small, more private discussion and instruction.
-Although there is a dedicated wing for hearing impaired instruction, hearing impaired students are integrated into all classrooms for most of the school day, so every space addresses their unique needs.
-For example, special carpeting and acoustical panels in classrooms helps reduce reverberation and impact noise to limit distraction for students with hearing disabilities, and clear visual sight lines allow students to easily communicate with each other and remain aware of the activity around them.
+The design of the 63,024 sf school evolved over a series of workshops in a collaborative design process with students, parents, teachers, board and community members.
+Today, each grade’s home base is designed as a flexible learning environment with the ability to adapt to different teaching and learning styles.
+Three classrooms are clustered around a collaboration area and are equipped with a partially transparent operable wall so all classrooms are capable of engaging in a single activity.
+Each collaboration space is equipped with additional resources, technology, access to the exterior, and a conference room for small, more private discussion and instruction.

 Given the school’s new setting in a growing suburban community surrounded by agricultural land, attention to the building’s impact on the site and environment was critical.
 The building is heated and cooled with geothermal energy.
 North-facing clerestories and shading of south-facing windows improve daylighting and reduce the building’s electrical demands.
 Bioswales and native prairie vegetation capture and retain rainwater and runoff, which helps control pollution and reduce erosion of nearby wetlands and farms.
 These and other sustainable efforts assisted in achieving the project’s LEED Gold certification.